-Jaw Pain and TMJ Problems (TMD) in West Palm Beach
+We Can Relieve Jaw Pain and TMJ Problems (TMD)

 What are the signs and symptoms of TMD?

-- pain and tenderness when palpating these muscles or the joints.
-The pain can be greatly intensified by aggravating these areas by chewing and grinding (bruxism) and clenching the teeth.
+- Pain and tenderness when using these muscles or joints.
+The pain can be greatly intensified by aggravating these areas through chewing, grinding (bruxism), and clenching the teeth.

 What can be done to prevent and treat TMD?

-- apply heat over tender muscles and apply cold over tender joints.
-At times, my patients choose to cool with ice packs first over both the muscles and joints for 5 minutes and then follow with heat for 15 minutes.
+- Apply heat to the tender muscles and apply cold over tender joints.
+At times, my patients have chosen to use ice packs first over both the muscles and joints for 5 minutes and then follow with heat for 15 minutes.
 This can be repeated several times a day.